-Finally, EFRAG's preliminary view is that a general disclosure standard should provide guidance as to how performance measures can be fairly presented in financial statements and broadly agrees with the proposals in the IASB DP.
-However, EFRAG is concerned that, at this stage in the project, the IASB has not targeted more narrowly the performance measures to which the requirements might apply.
+Overall EFRAG agrees that a general disclosure standard should provide guidance as to how performance measures can be fairly presented in financial statements and agrees with the qualitative requirements identified in the DP.
+However, EFRAG is concerned that IASB has not targeted more narrowly the performance measures to which the requirements should apply.